taha-zerox/zatt/README.md

 By default, clients share a `dict` data structure, although every python object is potentially replicable with the `pickle` state machine.

+Zatt was developed as part of my thesis work at the University of Trento, Italy.
+See [Slides](https://acca.science/slides/thesis/) and [Thesis](https://acca.science/thesis.pdf).

 ![Zatt Logo](docs/logo.png?raw=true "Zatt Logo")

 Please note that the **client** is compatible with both `python2` and `python3`,